From April 2026, you’ll need to keep records of your business income and expenses in a digital format.

 - Submit a final declaration of income annually.

-Once your accountant has created a Self Assessment account for your business, you’ll receive an email inviting you to Dext Prepare.
+Once your accountant has created a Dext Solo account for your business, you’ll receive an email inviting you to Dext Prepare.

-By accepting this invitation, you’ll be able to access the Self Assessment area.
+By accepting this invitation, you’ll be able to access the ITSA area.